entigolabs/infralib-lab/quickstart/1/readme.txt

 > $ kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d | xargs echo

-Go to <https://argocd.dev.uN.entigo.dev>.
+Get the URL of ArgoCD
+> $ echo "https://$(kubectl -n argocd get ingress  argocd-server -o jsonpath='{.spec.rules[0].host}')"

 The username is "admin" and the password is in the output of the previous command.

 Notice that in ArgoCD all the needed integrations are already installed as requested in the configuration.